If you have any questions, please contact Risk Services at 510-642-5141 or email@example.com.

 - Sexual touching

-Before a volunteer is allowed to participate in a campus activity involving minors, the department in charge of the activity will check the National Sex Offender Public Web Site to see whether the potential volunteer is registered as a sex offender. if the potential volunteer is listed as a sex offender, the volunteer may NOT participate in the activity involving minors.
+Before a volunteer is allowed to participate in a campus activity involving minors, the department in charge of the activity will submit the volunteer to a LiveScan background check that includes a search of the Live Scan background check of the DOJ, FBI, and National Sex Offender Public Registry) to see whether the potential volunteer is registered as a sex offender. if the potential volunteer is listed as a sex offender, the volunteer MAY NOT participate in the activity involving minors.

 Departments should ask each volunteer to provide the contact information of at least three friends or family members who can serve as character references.
 The department should then call those references.
 If any reference providers hesitate to recommend the potential volunteer due to past problems with minors, the department should refuse to permit the volunteer to participate in the activity.